Taffy G. Overstreet

 Using cellular phone records, authorities determined Archery had traveled from Texas, to Louisiana, to Florida, to New York, and then back to Florida from November 8 through November 17.
 Archery used or attempted to use Taffy's debit card in Jacksonville, Florida 25 times during this period.

 On December 8, police arrested Archery in Jacksonville for parole violation at a traffic stop.
-They seized the vehicle he was driving; it was Taffy's green Mercury Grand Marquis.
+They seized the vehicle he was driving; it was Taffy's dark green 1997 Mercury Grand Marquis.
 Inside the trunk of the car they found a 9mm handgun and a bloodstained roll of duct tape.

 DNA testing determined the blood was probably Taffy's.
 She wasn't with her husband at the time of his arrest and he said he had no idea where she was and he last saw her asleep at their residence before he left.
 He admitted he had stolen her belongings, including her debit card and food stamp card, which were her sole means of support.